libretro/docs/docs/guides/disc-swapping.md

 Multi-CD images are typically handled with an .m3u playlist file.
 In this case, you can swap disks by cycling through the `Disc Index` setting.

-You can start a game by loading its M3U file, through `Load Content` or Playlists (This will have to be added manually to your Playlists, as scanning for content will not do so).
+You can start a game by loading its M3U file, through `Load Content` or Playlists.
+A content scan adds the M3U file to the playlist as one entry for the game, instead of one entry per disc (see [Disc Images](disc-images.md#multi-disc-games-in-playlists)).

 ### Making an M3U playlist file
 You can make an M3U playlist file using a simple text editor.